-Senate Bill 743 was signed into law in 2013 and aimed to replace the metric used to measure the transportation impact assessment in the California Environmental Quality Act (CEQA) process from a delay based metric such as traffic level of service (LOS) to another metric such as vehicle miles traveled (VMT).
+Senate Bill 743 was signed into law in 2013 and aimed to replace the metric used to measure the transportation impact assessment in the California Environmental Quality Act (CEQA) process from a delay-based metric such as traffic level of service (LOS) to another metric such as vehicle miles traveled (VMT).

-The Governor's Office of Planning and Research (OPR) is responsible for identifying the alternative metric and updating the CEQA Guidelines on transportation impact analysist.
-OPR has identified VMT as the new metric but is currently still finalizing the technical guidance for impact analysis.
+The Governor's Office of Planning and Research (OPR) is responsible for identifying the alternative metric and updating the CEQA Guidelines on transportation impact analysis.
+As a result, VMT was chosen as the new metric for transportation impact assessment under CEQA guidelines in December 2018.
+C/CAG is currently working with member agencies to develop consistent methods to measure and analyze VMT.